LDJ-65 THIRD QUARTER 2019 (FULL-COLOR, 40 PAGES)

 Summary:

-This article revives the short-lived PLZ&W line as a modern-day switching layout located in Wauconda, IL.
+Reviving the short-lived PLZ&W line as a modern-day switching layout located in Wauconda, IL.
 Dummler imagines what rail service might look like today if the line had survived, serving small industries in a thriving downtown setting.
-The design prioritizes shallow benchwork and realistic switching patterns, with operations managed by a small crew and supported by a dispatcher who may double as customer agent.
-Multiple versions of the track plan are explored, adapting the design to common spare-bedroom spaces and reflecting the author’s interest in ergonomic operator flow.
+The design prioritizes shallow benchwork built in the workshop, then moved into the layout space and realistic switching patterns, with operations managed by a small crew and supported by a dispatcher who may double as customer agent.
+Multiple versions of the track plan are explored, adapting the design to common spare-bedroom spaces and reflecting interest in ergonomic operator movement and reach.
 A strong emphasis on operations, realistic paperwork, and car variety makes this layout design both engaging and practical.

 Author: Byron Henderson

-Techniques: Layout research, map overlay, proto-freelancing, online GIS
+Techniques: Layout research, map overlay, proto-freelancing, online topographical maps; topo maps; terrain; arrangement of major trackage

 Summary:

-Byron Henderson introduces readers to the USGS Historical Topographic Map Explorer, a powerful online tool for layout designers seeking to replicate or base designs on real-world geography.
+Byron Henderson introduces readers to the an introduction to USGS Historical Topographic Map Explorer, a powerful online tool for layout designers seeking to replicate or base designs on real-world geography.
 Using overlaid maps from different eras, the site allows users to track changes in rail lines, streets, and natural features.
 Henderson demonstrates how he used the tool to inform the design of a proto-freelanced Ocean Shore Terminal layout.
-He outlines how to use the interface, interpret the data, and apply it to layout planning.
+How to use the interface, interpret the data, and apply it to layout planning.
 This article serves as both a tutorial and a practical case study in leveraging digital cartographic resources for historically grounded layout design.
+A link is provided to the USGS site.

-Title: Design Ideas from SLC NMRA 2019 Tours
+Title: Design Ideas from SLC NMRA 2019 Tours: Benchwork and Human Factors, ideas from layout tours: Page 31-33; 40

-Author: Various (photos and text by multiple contributors)
+Author: Bruce Morden; Don Winn; Bruce Metcalf; Byron Hendersonb; (photos and text by multiple contributors)

 Railroad Modeled: Various layouts from NMRA tour